saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/alertmanager/config/index.md

 # Enabling Alertmanager

 Alertmanager is off by default.
+There is no default configuration that the Alertmanager is automatically run with.
 To enable Alertmanager, the {{ model.techName }} service must be configured to load the Alertmanager configurations from a Git repository.
 See the [Alertmanager documentation](https://prometheus.io/docs/alerting/configuration/) to learn how to create the configuration file.

 ## Save Alertmanager configurations

 The Alertmanager configuration file (YAML format) must be named `config.yml`.
-You should save `config.yml` and all template files in a Git repository.
+You should save `config.yml` as well as all template files in a Git repository.
 Assume that the repository is `https://github.com/company/alertmanager-configs`.

-You can put `config.yml` and template files in a folder in the repository.
+You can put `config.yml` and template files in a subfolder in the repository.
 For instance, `https://github.com/company/alertmanager-configs/production`.

 ```json